nevadex/mcserverutils/README.md

 # MCServerUtils
-Some utilities I've made over the years for minecraft server hosting.
+Some utilities I've made over the years for minecraft server hosting and management.